 COMMUNICATION: Expect a few e-mails asking you to help out with volunteer tasks.
 If you have not already notified us of your email address, let us know right away!
 Finally, e-newsletters will also contain important information about upcoming projects and events.

-FALL CLEAN UP: Gardeners will clear their plots no later than day's end on Saturday, October 19th, 2013.
+FALL CLEAN UP: Gardeners will clear their plots no later than day's end on the third Saturday in October.
 Organic material may be chopped up and spread evenly across your plot, to be plowed under in the fall.
 Take home all non-organic material, such as fences, stakes, plastic, or paper, as well as any diseased plants.
 The goal is to have a site that is clear of any evidence of gardening, except for the tilled area.
 Failure to clean up your plot according to the guidelines set forth in the Member Handbook may result in expulsion from the garden.